-Colombia updated its visa rules in December 2017 and we provide up-to-date 2019 information on how to obtain a Colombia visitor Visa (Colombia V visa).
+Colombia has over 15 types of visitor visas.
+We provide up-to-date 2023 information on how to obtain a Colombia visitor visa (Colombia V visa).

-Colombia offers many different categories of visas, which enable you to stay in the country for a year or more.
-In addition, Colombia changed its visa rules in late 2017.
-Most noteworthy, the new visa rules went into effect on December 15, 2017.
+Colombia offers many different categories of visas, which we looked at in our guide to Colombian visas and enable you to stay in the country for a year or more.
+In addition, Colombia changed its visa rules in mid 2022.
+Most noteworthy, the new visa rules went into effect on October 21, 2022.

-However, if you are a tourist from Canada, you must pay an entry fee of 201,000 pesos.
-But this entry fee doesn’t apply to Canadians over the age of 79 or younger than 14.
-Also, this fee for Canadians is being eliminated on May 1, 2019.
+However, if you are a tourist from Canada, you used to have to pay an entry fee of 201,000 pesos.
+But this entry fee didn’t apply to Canadians over the age of 79 or younger than 14.
+Also, this entry fee for Canadians was eliminated on May 1, 2019.

 A Colombian “tourist” visa isn’t a formal visa.
 It’s just a stamp in your passport.
 Furthermore, a “tourist” visa can be extended by 90 days at any Migración Colombia office in the country.
-We previously covered how to extend a tourist visa in Colombia.
+We also have covered how to extend a tourist visa in Colombia.

 Several Medellin Guru readers have asked questions about the Colombia visitor visa.
-So, we now have this article with more details about the visitor visa.
+So, we have this article updated for 2023 with details about the Colombian visitor visa.

-The new Colombia visitor visa (V visa) can be granted for 16 different activities as follows:
+The Colombia visitor visa (V visa) can be granted for 16 different activities as follows:

 - Carry out direct transit in one of the airports of Colombia and destined to a third country.
 This is similar to one option of the previous TP-2 visa.